 In the case of resveratrol, it may be more than just an excuse to drink wine, but wine isn’t the only source.
 Researchers around the globe are looking to foods high in resveratrol, as well as resveratrol supplements, for the potential health benefits.
 This plant-based antioxidant may be particularly beneficial for your heart since it displays a high affinity for cardiovascular tissue.1 Resveratrol is also known for its potential anti-aging benefits when it comes to your skin and overall health.2

 What is Resveratrol?

-Resveratrol is a natural polyphenolic compound found in some plants and dark-colored berries.1 More than 70 species of plants have been identified as resveratrol sources, though not all of them are edible.1 In plants, researchers believe the purpose of resveratrol is to help protect the plants from various fungi and other potential attackers, and potentially to help preserve the plant during periods of drought or lack of nutrition.
-Some plants produce resveratrol in response to stress, UV radiation and other potentially harmful stimulation.3 Resveratrol has been the subject of many trials, human and otherwise, to determine its potential impact on health.
+Resveratrol is a natural polyphenolic compound found in some plants and dark-colored berries.1 More than 70 species of plants have been identified as resveratrol sources, though not all of them are edible.1 In plants, researchers believe the purpose of resveratrol is to help protect from various fungi and other potential attackers, and potentially to help preserve the plant during periods of drought or lack of nutrition.
+Some plants produce resveratrol in response to stress, UV radiation and other potentially harmful elements.3 Resveratrol has been the subject of many trials, human and otherwise, to determine its potential impact on health.

 Is Resveratrol Really Good for You?

 As the focus of many studies, resveratrol has been shown to have many positive health benefits.
 But it’s important to remember that not all studies have involved human subjects over very long periods of time.
 Thus far, researchers have highlighted the protective antioxidant effects of resveratrol as well as its potential to support the health of cardiovascular tissues such as the arteries and heart1 and potentially provide some anti-aging benefits.2